Skip to content

 56

-The Swiss Youth Hostels have the coordination deduction in the 2nd pillar (OPA) at CHF 0.
+The Swiss Youth Hostels have set the coordination deduction in the 2nd pillar (OPA) at CHF 0.
 This decision specifically promotes the retirement provision of part-time employees, as the full salary is included in the calculation of pension fund contributions.
 As a result, these employees benefit from a higher pension benefit, which strengthens their long-term financial security.

 Persons performing civil service

-In 2024, 170 persons performing civil service (prior year 152) completed 6,265 service days (prior year 6,288) at the Swiss Youth Hostels.
+In 2025, a total of 150 persons performing civil service (prior year 170) completed 5,932 service days (prior year 6,265) at the Swiss Youth Hostels.